-The system controls insulin and cortisol levels in such a way that we wake up feeling hungry – this prompts us to eat breakfast – and hey presto!
-We’re nutritionally equipped for the day ahead.
+The system controls insulin levels in such a way that we wake up feeling hungry – this prompts us to eat breakfast.

-The Australian Sleep Health Foundation (ASHF), states that a lack of sleep can contribute negatively to our mood too.
+The Australian Sleep Health Foundation (ASHF), also backs up what we all know.
+A person who has chronic insomnia can have their mood negatively impacted.
 “Without good sleep,” they say, “you can end up irritable, snappy and teary, which impacts on your personal and professional relationships.”

 Our well-meaning bodies will try to compensate for this by activating the adrenal glands and sending hits of stress hormone, to the body.

 “This acts like little caffeine shots,” the ASHF states.
 “While this may work in the short-term, it’s not good in the long run as frequent spikes can lead to high blood pressure and weight gain.”